skip to main content

 You can search for S106 agreements by using Public Access

-2. Once you have located the relevant permission, click on it and go to the “Documents and Plans” tab, this will then give you a link “View Associated Documents” and take you to the document’s pages.
-Here there could be multiple pages of documents showing their document type, date and description.
+2. Once you have located the relevant permission, click on it and go to the “Documents and Plans” tab - this will then give you a link “View Associated Documents” and take you to the document’s pages.
+Here there could be multiple pages of documents showing the document type, date and description.

-If you need copies of S106 agreements dated between 1975 and 2002 you can request this by emailing Land.Charges@Huntingdonshire.gov.uk .
-You will need to the reference number or the address to complete your request.
+If you need copies of S106 agreements dated between 1975 and 2002 you can request this by completing the online form.
+You will need the reference number and the address to complete your request.

 • Email S106@Huntingdonshire.gov.uk to inform Huntingdonshire District Council that you will be implementing a planning permission with a S106 agreement and your date of intended commencement.
 Please attach the commencement notice (if applicable).
 A member of the implementation team will contact you to confirm details of amounts calculated and detail the various submissions you are due to make prior to commencement prior to issuing an invoice.